CyrusNajmabadi/lang-design/CollectionLiterals.md

 <!--
 * When evaluating a `spread_element`, the evaluation should happen with a target-type equivalent to the type of the collection being produced.
-If such a evaluation is not allowed, then the evaluation should happen using the natural-type of the `spread_element`.
+If such a evaluation is not allowed, then the evaluation should happen using the natural type of the `spread_element`.
 This difference can be demonstrated with:

     ```c#
     Span<int> span = [a, ..b ? [c, d] : [], f];